Continuous Integration (CI) Testing Maintenance Tasks¶

 To change an existing configuration, change the relevant information in the

-also modify the job label, so it is descriptive of the configuration.
+sure to also modify the job label as needed, so it is descriptive of the

 To modify a shared configuration, it must be changed in the appropriate